 Foot and leg ulcer care at Direct Podiatry Arizona

 In need of a doctor to provide wound care for foot ulcers in the Phoenix area?
 Dr. Tarr and Direct Podiatry Arizona are here for you.
 Our office is located in Tempe.
-To request an appointment, click the "Request an appointment" box in the upper right-hand corner.
+To book your free 15-minute consultation, click here.